mdtita/asustufx570plus-hackintosh/README.md

 **Storage** | NVMe Samsung SSD 970 EVO 1TB

 ## Status

-Everything is working just fine except:
+Everything is working just fine **except**

-- Sleep
+~~-Sleep~~ **(Fixed with Big Sur!)**

 - Android Studio emulator “Normally, it’s not expected to work on AMD based hackintoshes and can be replaced with Genymotion”
+- VirtualBox, as Big Sur is still in dev beta it's not yet clear when VBox support might arrive.
+- AMD Power Gadget, Big Sur isn't supported yet **`AMDRyzenCPUPowerManagement.kext` causes kernel panic**

 ## Performance
 The performance is good enough for me, whenever I hit some kind of a wall on something and can’t figure out why it isn’t performing well enough, I just switch to my Linux installation as I run a dual-boot.

-I don’t give much thought to benchmarking as it can be very unhealthy obsession as I noticed :D .
-However, I noticed a drop in graphics benchmarks after upgrading to 10.15.4
+~~I don’t give much thought to benchmarking as it can be very unhealthy obsession as I noticed :D .
+However, I noticed a drop in graphics benchmarks after upgrading to 10.15.4~~

-**I get some occasional stutters, specially when playing YouTube videos on high quality, tried to find the reason as video editing and other graphical acceleration dependant tasks are running just fine, but still didn’t manage to trace the issue.
+~~I get some occasional stutters, specially when playing YouTube videos on high quality, tried to find the reason as video editing and other graphical acceleration dependant tasks are running just fine, but still didn’t manage to trace the issue.
-If you have the same MB and managed to solve this issue or didn’t get it at all, feel free to open an issue, fork the repo and do a pull request, or ping me at Twitter [@notmtita](https://twitter.com/notmtita)**
+If you have the same MB and managed to solve this issue or didn’t get it at all,~~ **feel free to open an issue, fork the repo and do a pull request, or ping me at Twitter [@notmtita](https://twitter.com/notmtita)**

 ## macOS Installation

+**OpenCore** | 0.6.0

+**Kernel AMD Patches** |  experimental-opencore

-**Version** | 10.15.6 (Catalina)
+**Version** | 11.0(Big Sur) beta5

-**SMBIOS** | MacPro7,1
+**SMBIOS** | iMacPro1,1

 ## ACPI